colinpeng-datascience/pine-penguin-change/README.md

 ## Prompts

-Plugins have the ability to inform ChatGPT of specific conversation rules and parse replies from ChatGPT before they are sent to the browser.

-[Default](/plugins/Default.js) - Sets some default conversation rules 🧑‍🏫

-[Image](/plugins/Image.js) - Tells ChatGPT to describe things visually when asked for an image and then replaces the description with a matching AI generated image from [Lexica](http://lexica.art) 📸

-Your really cool plugin - Go make a plugin, do a pull-request and I'll add it the list 🤝
+There are tons of different options.
+The only limit is your imagenation!

+Example prompt could be:
+`Make things more suitable to teenagers.`
+`Rewrite in grade 10 level vocabulary.`
+`Make everything funny.`
+`Change everything to Chinese`

 ## Related
+Huge thanks to <a href="https://twitter.com/gabe_ragland">Gabe</a> for creating [ChatGPT Chrome Extension](https://github.com/gragland/chatgpt-chrome-extension)
 Huge thanks to <a href="https://twitter.com/transitive_bs">Travis Fischer</a> for creating [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api)

 ## License

-MIT © Pine Peng (follow me on <a href="https://twitter.com/gabe_ragland">Twitter</a>)
+MIT © Pine Peng (follow me on <a href="https://github.com/colinpeng-datascience">Github</a>)